-AWARNING Do not fill propane container(s) to more than 80 percent of capacity.
+Do not fill propane container(s) to more than 80 percent of capacity.
 A properly filled container contains approximately 80 percent of its volume a liquid propane.
-Overtilling the propane container(s) can result in uncontrolled propane flow, which could lead to a fire or explosion and result in death or AWARNING This propane piping system is designed for use with propane only.
+Overfilling the propane container(s) can result in uncontrolled propane flow, which could lead to a fire or explosion and result in death or serious injury.
+A WARNING This propane piping system is designed for use with propane only.
 Do not connect natural gas to this system.
 Securely cap inlet when not connected for use.
-After turning on propane, except after normal cylinder replacement, test propage propage purpage and connections to appliances for leakage with soary water or bubble solution.
-Do not use products that contain Do not use products that contain Content and the solution of the contain could result in ideath or serious injury.
+After turning on propane, except after the propagation of the propagation of the products that contain ammonia or chains to tast for realist.
+Con a less on the serious contains ammonia or chains to tast for realist.
+Con a less on the serious injury.